deepugagan16/NEXT_WORD_AUTO_PREDICTION/README.md

 ## **How to Run**

-1. Launch the Jupyter Notebook.
+1. Launch the Colab Notebook.
 2. Open `TextPrediction.ipynb`.
 3. Execute each cell in sequence to:
+   - Change the data to be trained (if required).
    - Preprocess the data.
    - Train the language model.
    - Test the text prediction functionality.